Segelov Research Group

 • A systematic review to evaluate the literature on the gender distribution at different academic career stages in Europe and identify factors associated with the underrepresentation of women at the professorship levels.

-• A cross-sectional survey will be sent to all people who habilitated at the University of Bern since 2014 to understand different career paths and their predictors.
-The questionnaire will include detailed questions on sociodemographic factors, such as age and gender; current position; career path, including reasons and motivations for pursuing or not pursuing an academic career; and questions relevant for analyzing differences in career paths such as number of children, other relevant circumstances, language barriers, etc.
+• A cross-sectional survey will be distributed to all individuals who have either habilitated or failed to habilitate at the Faculty of Medicine, University of Bern, since 2014.
+The aim is to explore various career paths and their predictors.
+The questionnaire will include detailed inquiries about sociodemographic factors (e.g., age, gender), current job position, career trajectory (including reasons for pursuing or not pursuing an academic career), and other factors that may influence career development, such as the number of children, language barriers, and other relevant circumstances.

-• A qualitative study to explore experiences of people who habilitated at the University of Bern since 2014.
+• A qualitative study to explore experiences of people who have habilitated or umhabilitated at the Faculty of Medicine, University of Bern since 2014.
 Focus group interviews will be conducted.

 Status: Protocols and questionnaire in development.